LemonZhong/LemonZhong.github.io/_pages/markdown.md

 ## Future Career

 * Looking for M.S. or Ph.D degree in 2025 (will apply in 2024)
-* Looking for opportunities to use technologies to make a difference
+* Looking for opportunities to use technologies to strat up and make a difference